-Another class of medications which appear to help control the aggressive behaviours is the anti-epileptic.
+Another class of medications which appear to help control aggressive behaviours is the anti-epileptic.
 It appears that these medications help to stabilize brain activity and therefore assist in the control of behaviours.
 Each of these medications requires regular blood testing in order to ensure that liver or bone marrow damage does not occur.
-Since these medications are designed to treat seizure activity, they are often prescribed for individuals with autism who suffer a seizure disorder as well, and their use provides the additional benefit of behavioural effects as well.
+Since these medications are designed to treat seizure activity, they are often prescribed for individuals with autism who suffer from a seizure disorder as well, and their use provides the additional benefit of behavioural effects as well.

 DEPAKOTE (Valproate) is the most common anti-epileptic used by physicians.
 It has the benefits of lessening explosive behaviours and aggression.
-Additionally, since many children with autism suffer from seizure disorders it is considered to be one of the primary treatments for this condition as well.
+Additionally, since many children with autism suffer from seizure disorders, it is considered to be one of the primary treatments for this condition as well.
 Most of the side effects, such as a sedative effect and an upset stomach, do not pose severe problems.
 One side effect, however, must be very carefully monitored with blood tests.
 Research has shown that on rare occasions Depakote can cause liver damage.
 For this reason, close attention must be paid to the Depakote levels in the bloodstream and their effect on the liver.

 Another anti-epileptic having the same benefit as Depakote is TEGRETOL (Carbamazapine), which can cause a rash and can cause bone marrow problems.
 The use of this medication requires regular blood work.